buildpacks/rfcs/text/0000-use-email-more.md

 We are proposing that we use email messages to notify the community of the following:

-- Finalized RFCs
+- RFCs entering Final Comment Period
-- New Releases
+- New releases of lifecycle and pack
 - Changes to the governance structure, core team, maintainers, etc

 We may communicate other information over email, but we consider these essential.